Biggest circular tomb in the ancient world to open in Rome

 In the medieval period, a fortress was built on top of the remains, but was destroyed in 1241.
 Following that, the structure was gradually dismantled, with the marble being removed to use as building matierials.

 In the 16th century, the owners of a palazzo nearby turned the interior of the tomb into a garden.
 By the 1780s it was being used as an amphitheater, with bullfighting and jousting on display.
-In the 19th century it was covered by a glass dome and used for theater shows; by the 20th century it was being used as a concert hall, the Auditorium Augusteo.
+In the 19th century it was covered by a glass dotme and used for theater shows; by the 20th century it was being used as a concert hall, the Auditorium Augusteo.

 Only in 1936 did its new life come to an end, when the fascist regime -- which was intent on excavating and preserving the city's heritage, in a bid to align itself with ancient Rome -- demolished the cupola and the modern buildings, to unveil the tomb once more.